List of Major League Baseball mascots: Chief Noc-A-Homa

 Chief Noc-A-Homa was the original mascot of the Atlanta Braves from the 1950s until 1986.
 The name was used for the "laughing Indian" sleeve patch worn on Braves jerseys.
 From at least the early 1960s, while still in Milwaukee County Stadium, until the early 1980s at Atlanta's Fulton County Stadium, this mascot "lived" in a teepee in an unoccupied section of the bleacher seats.

 The teepee was involved in a bit of controversy in 1982 when the Braves, who were in first place in the National League West at the time, elected to remove the chief's home to provide more seating for the fans.
 The team dropped out of first when they lost 19 of 21 games after the removal.
 The teepee was returned to its spot and the team won the division.

-Opposition to Native American mascots caused the Braves to retire Chief Noc-A-Homa and eventually replace him with Homer The Brave.
+Opposition to Native American mascots caused the Braves to retire Chief Noc-A-Homa and eventually replace him with Homer the Brave, who was eventually replaced with Blooper in 2018.

 Crazy Crab

 The Crazy Crab was a mascot of the San Francisco Giants for the 1984 season.
-As opposed to other mascots, Crazy Crab was meant as an "anti-mascot", satirizing on the mascot craze that was going on at the time.
-Fans were encouraged to boo the mascot (played by actor Wayne Doba) and manager Frank Robinson appeared in a commercial with the crustacean where Robinson was restrained from attacking him.
-This encouragement may have worked too well, as Giants fans regularly threw various dangerous objects at Crazy Crab, including beer bottles and batteries, and Crazy Crab's suit had to be reinforced with a fiberglass shell for protection.
-The crab was so hated, players on both the Giants and the opposition would throw rosin bags and other objects at the mascot.
-Doba sued the San Diego Padres after two of their players (Kurt Bevacqua and Bruce Bochy) tackled him, causing injuries.
+As opposed to other mascots, Crazy Crab was meant as an "anti-mascot", satirizing the mascot craze occurring at the time.
+Fans were encouraged to boo the mascot, played by actor Wayne Doba, and manager Frank Robinson appeared in a commercial with the crustacean where Robinson was restrained from attacking him.
+This encouragement perhaps led to animosity toward the mascot, as Giants fans regularly threw various dangerous objects at Crazy Crab, including beer bottles and batteries, and Crazy Crab's suit had to be reinforced with a fiberglass shell for protection.
+Additionally, players on both the Giants and opposing teams would throw rosin bags and other objects at the mascot.
+Doba sued the San Diego Padres after two of their players, Kurt Bevacqua and future Giants manager Bruce Bochy, tackled him, causing injuries.
 The mascot lasted only one year and the Giants would not have another mascot until Lou Seal in 1996.
-The crab returned for the last game at Candlestick Park that the Giants played in 1999, and a bobblehead was given away with its likeness on July 18, 2008 as the franchise celebrated its fiftieth anniversary in the Bay Area.
-There is a website devoted to bringing back the Crazy Crab called Rehab The Crab and a Crazy Crab sandwich at AT&T Park.
+The crab returned in 1999 for the Giants' final game at Candlestick Park, and a bobblehead with its likeness was given away on July 18, 2008, in celebration of the franchise's fiftieth anniversary in the Bay Area.
+A website called "Rehab the Crab" is devoted to bringing back Crazy Crab, and a Crazy Crab sandwich is sold at Oracle Park, the Giants' current stadium.
 In 2014, Colin Hanks directed The Anti-Mascot, an ESPN 30 for 30 short about Crazy Crab.
-On July 7, 2018, Crazy Crab made an appearance at AT&T Park in honor of the Giants' Crazy Crab scarf giveaway.
+On July 7, 2018, Crazy Crab made an appearance at Oracle Park in honor of the Giants' Crazy Crab scarf giveaway.